TylerW546/ConwaysGOL/README.md

 # ConwaysGOL
-An implementation of Conway's Game of Life using Java and a DrawingPanel class (given to the class, but I made a few edits).
+An implementation of Conway's Game of Life using Java and a DrawingPanel class (taken from online open source, but I made a few edits).

 ## Keybinds: